 Can I work at the Chrysler Museum Glass Studio?

 If you are interested in pursuing a career in glass, the Studio Assistantship is an educational opportunity designed for emerging artists here at the Chrysler Museum Glass Studio.
 The program provides practical, professional studio experience in a museum setting.
 Studio Assistants must have significant (2-3 years) glassblowing experience and be able to lift at least 50 lbs.
-Applications for the Fall 2019 semester are due in April.

 Can I book the Glass Studio for my special event?